 - Cash is king!
 Few tents enjoy facilities for card and even fewer servers are going to want to use it.
 Payment is expected on delivery so unless you want to be avoided all day bring cash and plenty of it – Those ATM lines are an absolute buzz-killer.
 While we are at it – tipping is customary, a euro per stein minimum but I normally just round up!

-- Close toed shoes are the only option.
+- Close-toed shoes are the only option.
 Pretty simple really, being a beer festival its more than likely a few drunks will accidentally stand on your feet.
 There is a lot of spilling and stumbling, and the odd broken stein, so just leave those new heels at home!

 - Don’t hog the benches!
 Everyone is just trying to find a space, same as you, and taking up extra spots or saving them for a friend who may or may not come is heavily frowned upon.
 Besides, isn’t Oktoberfest really about celebrating with total strangers!

 - Leave those valuables at home.
 Alcohol plus things you can’t afford to go missing do not mix well.
 Just put what you absolutely need in your pockets.
-The aforementioned cash and possibly a phone if you need to – If you can find your way home without it all the better.
+The aforementioned cash and possibly a phone if you need to – If you can find your way home without it, all the better.
 And a purse covered in beer is not going to complete any outfit!
-Plus if you go to far and pass out thieves and pickpocketers have been known to prey on the bierleichen (beer corpses).
+Plus if you go too far and pass out thieves and pickpocketers have been known to prey on the bierleichen (beer corpses).

-Oktoberfest Tips for Drinking and Eating
+Oktoberfest Guide: Oktoberfest Tips for Drinking and Eating

 - You need to be sitting to order a beer.
 With the exception of the Hofbräu tent, a server will completely ignore you until you are seated.
 Simple as that!

 - Reservations are not required.
-Many tables in a given tent are reserved by companies months in advance but plenty of tables are free, either all day or from a certain time.
+Many tables in a given tent are reserved by companies months in advance but plenty of tables are free, either all day or from or till a certain time.
 All tables are marked as such so get there early and claim your spot.
 If in doubt, just ask a server for help!

 - A stein of beer: ein maß (ß is a ‘ss’ so its pronounced mass).